Staff profile

 Biography

-A specialist in the history and archaeology of the period 1500-1800, Adrian Green’s main research topic is the built environment in England and English settlement in North America.
+A specialist in the history and archaeology of the early modern era (circa 1500-1800 A.D.), Adrian Green’s research focuses on the built evidence for social life, cultural habits, politics, worship and economy in England and English settlement overseas.
 Building for England: John Cosin's Architecture in Renaissance Durham and Cambridge, was short-listed for the Architectural Historians of Great Britain's Alice Davis Hitchcock Medallion for 2017.
-The question of how the social and economic aspects of housing were related to developments in the built form, space and decor of houses is the subject of his forthcoming book: Dwelling in England: Houses, Society and the Market, 1550-1750.
-Other subjects of research include regionalisation in early modern culture, consumer behaviour, and the Hearth Tax.
-Adrian welcomes enquiries from students interested in studying social, economic and cultural history - or historical archaeology - in early modern Britain and North American colonial contexts at MA or PhD level.
-He has particular expertise in the history of North-east England, for which there are many archival resources located in and near to Durham.
+For many years, he has been working on Dwelling in England: Houses, Society and the Market, 1550-1750, which explores how developments in the form, space and decor of English houses were related to social and economic life.
+General Editor of the British Record Society Hearth Tax series; he has edited editions of the hearth tax for Durham, Norfolk and Norwich, and is preparing the edition on Northumberland and Newcastle upon Tyne.
+The hearth tax is a key resource for the study of houses, economy and society in seventeenth-century England.
+His other research focus is on the central role of regionalisation in the formation of early modern culture.
+He publishes and leads research on the region of North-East England.
+Adrian welcomes enquiries from students interested in studying social, economic and cultural history - or historical archaeology - in early modern contexts at MA or PhD level.
+There is huge potential for studying topics via a focus on North-East England, for which there are many untapped archival resources located in and near to Durham.

 Research interests